builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 - "Do NOT use casual or informal language, analogies, or editorial commentary -- the tone is confident and direct, like a trusted colleague briefing a hiring manager, not a podcast host."
 - "Do NOT infer gender, relationship, or personal details beyond what is explicitly stated in the source material -- if the resume says 'parent,' say 'parent.'"
 - "Do NOT use the words 'passionate,' 'journey,' or 'innovative.'"
+- "Do NOT editorialize beyond what is stated in the source material -- do not invent descriptive framing, motivational language, or contextual color that is not explicitly documented in the file."
+- "Do NOT paraphrase or approximate company names, candidate names, or product names -- use the exact spelling from the source material every time they are spoken."

 **Deep Dive specific notes:**
 - Line 1: "The hosts are speaking directly to a hiring manager.
 Hosts are energetic, intelligent and engaging with a smooth cadence and transitions."